wazuh/wazuh-documentation/source/installation-guide/more-installation-alternatives/offline-all-in-one.rst

 Download packages and configuration files
 -----------------------------------------

 #.
 Run the following commands from a system with an Internet connection.
-This will download and execute a script.
+They will download and execute a script.
 This script will download all required files for the offline installation.

     .. tabs::